cloud-ark/kubeplus/platform-operator/details.md

 Currently supported policies include: addlabel, addannotation.
 Deletes: coming later (deletelabel, deleteannotation).
-PlatformWorkflow also enables modeling dependency relationship.
+PlatformWorkflow Operator also enables modeling dependency relationship.
 This is crucial for ensuring robustness of workflows, example preventing deletion of a Custom Resource that is still in use (To showcase dependency modeling, use Multus <-> Pod example).

-Q. Why defining addlabel and addannotation in PlatformWorkflow CRD is better than in any of the Custom Resources themselves?
+Q. Why defining addlabel and addannotation in ResourcePolicy CRD is better than in any of the Custom Resources themselves?
 A. This ensure that Custom Resources are not changed ever.